TessaTlu/elise_health_inspector/README.md

 Indi can predict heart disease with 97% accuracy and pneumonia with 92% accuracy.
 If you do not trust to this numbers you can check it yourself.
 1) To check accuracy of heart_model you can run model_build.py
-2) If you want to ckeck accuracy of x_ray_model you can have a look at this guy https://www.kaggle.com/madz2000/pneumonia-detection-using-cnn-92-6-accuracy.
-My model is not much different from his and saved in x_ray_model
+2) If you want to ckeck accuracy of x_ray_model you can have a look at this https://github.com/TessaTlu/x_ray_model.
+Model using for predict pneumonia were developed and saved in jupyter.

 Indi_health_inspector is still being developed.
 In the future, I'm going to change the interface and add a few other options.
 So here is instruction how to use Indi: